03/2026 UPDATE: Important Changes to Solar Tax Credits

 Your Action Plan: Secure Your Incentives in 2025

 The planning, design, and procurement cycle takes time.
-To ensure you can make a qualifying 5% payment by December 31st, you need to start the process now.
+To ensure you can make a qualifying 5% payment by July 4th, 2026, you need to start the process now.

 - Execute a Binding Contract: Work with your developer to execute a binding purchase order.
 This contract is your proof of incurring the cost.